TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-la-iis-logs.md

             "watermarkText": "Choose one issue type",
             "dropdownOptions": [
                 {
-                    "value": "Cannot pin query to dashboard",
-                    "text": "Cannot pin query to dashboard"
-                },
+                    "value": "Cannot enable or disable IIS log collection", "text": "Cannot enable or disable IIS log collection" },
                 {
-                    "value": "Data is not refreshing",
+                    "value": "No data is being collected",
-                    "text": "Data is not refreshing"
+                    "text": "No data is being collected"
                 },
                 {
                     "value": "Data is incorrect / incomplete",